-In this section we give an example of additional tests that are not in the default test sequence of the corresponding test module.
-The following three tests belong to our local test module but are not part of the default test sequence, since they are specific to the Windows OS.
+Additional Local Tests The following three tests belong to our local test module but are not part of the default test sequence, since they are specific to the Windows OS.
 Advanced users can include the tests in case the DNA is running on a Windows based platform.

-- EventViewer: The test searches in the "Event Viewer Log" for error events caused by TCP/IP or DHCP.
-If the Windows event viewer has recorded problems with respect to TCP/IP or DHCP those errors will be forwarded to the GUI of the DNA. - HostsAndLmHosts: Before Windows uses DNS or WINS it tries to resolve a domain name using the HOSTS or LMHOSTS file.
+EventViewer: The test searches in the "Event Viewer Log" for error events caused by TCP/IP or DHCP.
+If the Windows event viewer has recorded problems with respect to TCP/IP or DHCP those errors will be forwarded to the GUI of the DNA.

+- 6 Andreas Binzenhöfer et al. - HostsAndLmHosts: Before Windows uses DNS or WINS it tries to resolve a domain name using the HOSTS or LMHOSTS file.
 If one of these files contains a wrong entry the resolution of the corresponding name fails.
 The test searches for syntax errors in both files and sends ping requests to valid entries. - RoutingTable: The Windows routing table is divided into a dynamic and a persistent part.
 This test pings the gateways of both tables and reports an error message, if one of them is not reachable.